Back to Blog

 What do you want to say to money?
 What would you write?

-I would love you to write a letter to money and explore your relationship with it.
+I would love for you to write a letter to money and explore your relationship with it.
+Take out a piece of paper or your laptop and start writing now.

 You aren't responsible for the bad programming that came from your childhood, but you are 100% responsible for changing it as an adult

-A lot has been happening on the blog, at PopUp Business School and in my life too!
+A lot has been happening on the blog, at Rebel Business School, and in my life too!
 I have a lot to share with you and an offer if you are interested.